Smart Telescopes: Best Buy Guide 2024

 In terms of storage capacity, the Vaonis Vespera Pro excels with 225 GB compared to the Equinox 2’s 64 GB.
 Both telescopes feature a commendable 11-hour battery life, enabling continuous imaging throughout the night.
 The Vespera Pro stands out as more portable at 5 kg compared to the Equinox 2’s 7 kg and is approximately 18 cm (7 inches) shorter.
 Additional solar, dual-band, and light pollution filters are available for the Vespera Pro at an extra cost, while Unistellar provides an optional solar filter at an additional cost and incorporates unique algorithms to extract light pollution in Astro-images.
 With the Vaonis Vespera Pro set to be released in May 2024, the choice hinges on factors such as resolution, ease of use, field of view, storage capacity, portability, and the availability of additional filters based on individual preferences and priorities.

-The Vaonis Vespera Pro will be available from May 2024 onwards, and can be pre-ordered at High Point Scientific (USA/WW).
+The Vaonis Vespera Pro will be available from May 2024 onwards, and can be pre-ordered at Vaonis, High Point Scientific (USA/WW).

 The Unistellar Equinox 2 is available at High Point Scientific (USA/WW), and Astroshop (EU/WW).